Ashburton Lakes: Guide to hikes, biking and staying in New Zealands most beautiful hidden region

 You will be interested to know that Mt Sunday wasn’t even on the original list of film locations to scout, however a storm caused the scout plane to detour, and they stumbled across the perfect location for Edoras.
 If you are looking for a unique free Lord of the Rings experience, then exploring Mt Sunday and the surrounding area is for you.

-Mt Sunday is one of my favourite Ashburton Lakes walks.
-The track will take about 90 minutes return and is flat, except for the last 10-15 minutes of climbing Mt Sunday at the end.
+Mt Sunday is one of my favourite Ashburton Lakes walks for families.
+The track will take about 60-90 minutes return and is flat, except for the last 10-15 minutes of climbing Mt Sunday at the end.
 The big drawcard is the incredible 360 degree views of the mountains and plains in this area.
 Kids will enjoy climbing over the two bridges and seeing the amazingly clear water that flows down the river through here.

 Do be aware it gets very windy at the top.
 I haven’t ever been when it is still.
 There is also a very small stream to cross, so you may briefly get wet feet.
 But don’t worry, they will dry.
 For more information about this Lord of the Rings walk, click here